mgm52/IRN-FrEIA/README.md

 COMPETING PAPERS
 - HCFlow: Hierarchical conditional flow: a unified framework for image super-resolution and image rescaling https://arxiv.org/pdf/2108.05301.pdf
+  - They train on image sizes of 160x160 instead of 144...
+  - They use a grad_norm clip value of 100 instead of 10...
+  - They perform an additional lr step at 450000 samples...
   - DIV2K 4x PSNR/SSIM: 35.23/0.9346, 4.4M params
 - FGRN: Approaching the Limit of Image Rescaling via Flow Guidance https://arxiv.org/pdf/2111.05133.pdf
   - Uses two non-invertible networks for `compressed<->upscaled`, one invertible network for `compressed<->downscaled`.
 I am slightly dubious as to how useful that really is.
+  - In section 4.5, they train an IRN with z=0 instead of resampling z, and find that it achieves similar results.
+They conclude that this means z does not encode the information lost in downscaling.
+I think they misunderstand the purpose of z.
+Better experiments might be to try sampling around z=0 and see if the samples achieve similar PSNR (I expect they would do if Z~N(0,1), but might not if Z=0).
   - DIV2K 4x PSNR/SSIM: 35.15/0.9322, 3.35M params
 - AIDN: Scale-arbitrary Invertible Image Downscaling https://arxiv.org/pdf/2201.12576.pdf
   - Outperforms IRN on not-power-of-two image rescaling